eskil/authed_app/README.md

-# User and Admin auth with ex machina tests and json api
+# User and Admin auth with Ex Machina tests and JSON API

 I'm going to go through [this excellent blog post by Andrei Chernykh](https://medium.com/@andreichernykh/phoenix-simple-authentication-authorization-in-step-by-step-tutorial-form-dc93ea350153#.i4w5d87sl) to setup a phoenix app with user/admin auth.

-Then I'll extend the project by adding json API endpoints and unit-tests using ex machina.
+Then I'll extend the project by adding JSON API endpoints and unit-tests using Ex Machina.

 ## Let's begin